Venice Film Festival: Direction

 The president of the Venice Biennale represents the festival in front of its financial partner, the public authorities, and the media.
 He is chosen by the Italian Ministry of Culture every 4 years.
 The current president is Pietrangelo Buttafuoco, appointed in March 2024.
 Previously the post has been held by Paolo Baratta (2008–2020) and Roberto Cicutto (2020–2024).

 The director of the Festival is responsible for coordinating the events and is chosen by the president of the Venice Biennale and its delegates.
 The current director Alberto Barbera was appointed in December 2011.
 On 27 October 2020 Barbera's term was renewed for 4 more years until 2024.
 In May 2024, his last mandate was extended until 2026.
 He previously held the position from 1998 to 2002.

-Festival programme
+Festival program

 The goal of the Venice Film Festival is to "raise awareness and promote international cinema in all its forms, including art, entertainment and industry, in a spirit of freedom and dialogue."
 The Venice Film Festival is organized in various sections: